-Alakazam is a Tier 3 Raid Boss, holding a Raid Boss CP of 22646 and a pure Psychic typing.
-If you want a chance at taking down an Alakazam solo style, then it is recommended to wait until being at least level 30.
+Alakazam is a Tier 3 Raid Boss, with a Boss CP of 23150 and a pure Psychic typing.
+If you want a chance at taking down an Alakazam solo style, then it is recommended to wait until you have a team of level 35+ counters.

-Alakazam should be one of the more difficult Raid Bosses to solo.
+Alakazam is one of the more difficult Raid Bosses to solo.
 There are many factors that can influence the fight, from picking the right counters, to waiting for the right weather, to anticipating the strongest attacks.
-Alakazam is in fact difficult to take down, but not impossible.

 If you aren’t a high enough level, or you have a couple of friends around, we recommend you take a look at our Alakazam Raid Boss guide for better reference.